Official websites use .mil

 Regulations.gov - Search for Rules, comments on Federal Register Notices, Adjudications, or Supporting Documents.

-Defense Privacy, Civil Liberties, and Transparency Division (DPCLTD) - Information on DoD Privacy, including SORNS.
+Defense Privacy, Civil Liberties, and Transparency Division (DPCLTD) - Information on DoW Privacy, including SORNS.

-DoD Forms Management Program - Search and view all DoD forms, including related PRA information.
+DoW Forms Management Program - Search and view all DoW forms, including related PRA information.

-DoD Issuances Program - Gain access to training materials, background information, and other resources on DoD Issuances.
+DoW Issuances Program - Gain access to training materials, background information, and other resources on DoW Issuances.